FranciscoGarcB/Mondrian-Algorithm/README.md

 ## Overview
 This repository contains implementations of the Mondrian Algorithm, a method for partitioning data in a way that is particularly useful for various analytical purposes.
-The repository showcases two main versions of the algorithm: one using random data and the other applying it to a specific dataset, ocd_patient_dataset.csv.
+The repository showcases two main versions of the algorithm: one using random data and the other applying it to a specific dataset.

 ## Files in the Repository
 Jupyter Notebooks